 - There is further information on Coccidiosis in Chickens here.

 In the absence of licensed alternatives, veterinarians sometimes prescribe drugs such as Coxoid under the ‘cascade’ to treat coccidiosis in poultry.

-Coxoid is marketed under the Small Animal Exemption Scheme which covers small domestic pets, including birds, however it is not intended for use with animals producing food.
-So for chickens producing eggs, it's only your vet who can advise you to use Coxoid in this way, in the absence of other suitable licenced products.
+Coxoid is marketed under the Small Animal Exemption Scheme, which covers small domestic pets, including birds; however, it is not intended for use with animals producing food.
+So for chickens producing eggs, it is only your vet who can advise you to use it in this way, in the absence of other suitable licensed products.

-Coxoid contains 3.84% of the drug amprolium hydrochloride which is a structural analogue of thiamine (vitamin B1).
-Amprolium hydrochloride mimicks it's structure, inhibiting thiamine utilisation by the parasite.
+Coxoid contains 3.84% of the drug amprolium hydrochloride, a structural analogue of thiamine (vitamin B1).
+Amprolium hydrochloride mimics its structure, inhibiting thiamine utilisation by the parasite.

 - The dilution rate of Coxoid to fresh drinking water is 1fl.oz per gallon (6.22ml per litre or 28ml per 4.5 litres).

 - It is normally available in 2 sizes: 112ml and 500ml.

 - It should be given for 7 days.
 An improvement can be expected within 2 days.